-AHS regularly posts expenses of the AHS executive team and board on the external website.
-AHS executive team and board salaries and total severance information are also disclosed as part of our annual audited AHS consolidated financial statements.
+AHS regularly posts expenses of the AHS executive team and former board on the external website.
+AHS executive team and former board salaries and total severance information are also disclosed as part of our annual audited AHS consolidated financial statements.

 These data are licenced under the Open Government Licence - Alberta: